aaronmsimon/unity-kings-of-the-beach/README.md

 - Serve start
 - When starting match, setup side for Serve
 - Post Point: scoring, change serve, allow for celebration/skip
+- Determine in/out of bounds when ball hit ground

 #### Needed for MVP